 Also consider: do you have different types of scratching posts?

 Cats need tall scratching posts so that they can stretch out.
-This is similar to how they’d stretch on a tree in the wild.
+Especially if they’re a large cat breed like a Maine Coon.
+The tall scratching post will then be similar to how they’d stretch on a tree in the wild.

 However, your cat may be scratching the carpet if they only have the standard vertical scratching posts – not horizontal ones – as this enables them to stretch DIFFERENT types of muscles.